Hell or High Water (film): Plot

-The brothers race out of town with the posse in pursuit.
-Tanner drives them back with an automatic rifle.
+The brothers race out of town with the posse in pursuit, before Tanner drives them back with an automatic rifle.
 The brothers split up; Toby takes the money using another vehicle, while Tanner acts as bait.
 He draws law enforcement and the posse to a desert mountain ridge where he takes potshots at officers with a hunting rifle, killing Parker in the process.
-Distraught, Hamilton uses a local's knowledge of the area to circle behind Tanner and fatally shoot him.
+Distraught, Hamilton enlists a local's knowledge of the area to circle behind Tanner and fatally shoot him.

 Meanwhile, Toby passes through a police checkpoint without incident.
 He launders the stolen cash at a casino, where he sees the news report of his brother's death.
 He takes the casino's check to the bank just in time to avoid the ranch's foreclosure and deeds the ranch into a family trust.

 Following his retirement, Hamilton visits his former office and learns that Toby has been cleared as a suspect, as he has no criminal record nor motive, as his new oil wells earn more in a month than the total stolen in all of the robberies together.
 The money from the ranch's oil wells is deposited at the Texas Midlands Bank, which refuses to cooperate with the investigation for fear of losing management of the family's trust fund.
 Despite the lack of evidence, Hamilton remains certain that Toby was the mastermind.

 Hamilton confronts Toby at the ranch and demands to know the reason behind the robberies.
 Toby explains that he has resolved to not let poverty affect his sons as it did Tanner and him.
-Hamilton tells Toby he holds him responsible for the death of Parker, and the situation soon turns into a standoff.
+Hamilton tells Toby he holds him responsible for the death of Parker when the situation quickly turns tense and nearly becomes a standoff.
 They are interrupted when Toby's ex-wife and children arrive, revealing that Toby gave the ranch to his children rather than keep it for himself.
 As Hamilton departs, Toby suggests they meet again soon to "finish the conversation" and Hamilton agrees.